Board on Law Enforcement Officer Standards and Training (BLEOST)

 Policies and Procedures

-The “Professional Certification Policy and Procedures Manual” located in the navigation menu, describes the policies and procedures the BLEOST has established concerning the employment of law enforcement officers in Mississippi.
-This manual is promulgated pursuant to authority granted the Board on Law Enforcement Officer Standards and Training by Chapter 474, General Laws of Mississippi, Section 4.
-The policies and procedures therefore have the force and effect of law and are written for the guidance of heads and personnel officers of law enforcement agencies whose personnel come under the jurisdiction of the LEOTP.
+The Professional Certification Policy and Procedures Manual, located in the navigation menu, outlines the policies and procedures established by BLEOST regarding the employment of law enforcement officers in Mississippi.
+This manual is issued under the authority granted to the Board on Law Enforcement Officer Standards and Training by Chapter 474, General Laws of Mississippi, Section 4.
+As a result, these policies and procedures have the force of law and serve as guidance for law enforcement agency heads and personnel officers whose staff fall under the jurisdiction of the LEOTP.

 Board Approved Firearms Training Courses, Target List and Scoring Procedures

-Current Board approved firearms training standards.
+Current Board-approved firearms training standards.